 18. Don’t forget about the Music

 I like having background music playing when people are over.
-Keep your guests in mind when selecting your playlist and avoid showing off your “cool card” by playing indie bands that no one else has heard of.
+Keep your guests in mind when selecting your music playlist and avoid showing off your “cool card” by playing indie bands that no one else has heard of.
 It’s not the time to show off.
-Play something everything can enjoy.
+Play something everything can enjoy to create the perfect party atmosphere.

 19. Once Guests Arrive, Chill Out!